BerinGuler/YoutubeViewerPrediction/README.md

-# Youtube Video Rewiew Prediction
+# Youtube Video View Prediction

 Based on cover photo and title this code will help you to predict your viewers.